 Our international operations may be subject to limitations on foreign ownership of land in certain areas.
-Non-compliance with such regulations may lead to monetary penalties or deconstruction orders.
+Noncompliance with such regulations may lead to monetary penalties or deconstruction orders.
 Our international operations are also subject to various regulations and guidelines regarding employee relations and other occupational health and safety matters.
 As we expand our operations into additional international geographic areas, we will be subject to regulations in these jurisdictions.

 In the United Kingdom, for example, we are subject to the Electronic Communications Code, which governs certain relationships between landowners and operators of electronic communications services, such as cellular towers.
 It gives operators certain rights to install, inspect and maintain electronic communications apparatus, including masts, cables and other equipment on land and structures, even where the operator cannot agree with the landowner as to the terms of such use.
 Among other measures, the Electronic Communications Code restricts the ability of landowners to charge premium prices for the use of their land by basing the consideration paid on the underlying value of the land, not the value attributable to the high public demand for communications services and provides authority to the courts to determine the rent if the parties are unable to come to agreement.
 We have devoted and continue to devote a significant amount of management attention and resources to mitigating the potential adverse impact of the Electronic Communications Code, including through dispute resolution, as new and existing tenants in the United Kingdom have attempted to materially reduce the amount of rents paid to us under leases as a result of this law.
-To date, the Electronic Communications Code has not had a material adverse effect on our business in the United Kingdom adverse amaterial adverse impact of this law our business in the United Kingdom.
-In December 2022, the government in the United Kingdom adveta amendments to the Electronic Communications Code in the Product Security and Telecommunications Infrastructure Act, which will extend the reach of the valuation regime in the Electronic Communications Code, see "Risk Factors-The Electronic Communications Code enacted in the United Kingdom may limit the amount of lease income we generate in the United Kingdom, which would have a material adverse effect on our results of operations and financial condition".
+To date, the Electronic Communications Code has not had a material adverse effect on our business in the United Kingdom, but we cannot provide any assurances that we will continue to be successful in our efforts to mitigate the potential adverse impact of this law on our business in the United Kingdom.
+In December 2022, the government in the United Kingdom adopted amendments to the Electronic Communications Code in the Product Security and Telecommunications Infrastructure Act, which will extend the reach of the valuation regime in the Electronic Communications Code and may have a material adverse effect on our business in the United Kingdom.
+For more information on the risks related to the Electronic Communications Code, see "Risk Factors-The Electronic Communications Code enacted in the United Kingdom may limit the amount of lease income we generate in the United Kingdom, which would have a material adverse effect on our results of operations and financial condition".